Did you know?

 Diet

 Cero mackerel is a predatory fish that has a row of small teeth in its mouth.
-It uses these features to feed on smaller fish, including sardines, herring, and anchovies.
-Moreover, studies show that they feed on squid and shrimp.
+It uses these features to feed on smaller fish, squid, and shrimp.

-Notably, cero mackerel hunt in schools, using their speed and agility to catch their prey quickly.
+This mackerel hunts in schools, using their speed and agility to catch their prey quickly.
 They are also known to follow schools of baitfish, attacking them from below and causing them to scatter.

 Reproduction

-Cero mackerel spawn in the spring and summer, with peak spawning in May and June.
+Cero mackerel spawn in the warm waters during spring and summer, with peak spawning in May and June.
 During this time, males and females will form large spawning aggregations in shallow water near reefs or other underwater structures.

 Threats

-The cero mackerel population is stable.
+Its population is stable.
 The International Union for Conservation of Nature ranks it as the Least Concern.
-However, like all marine species, cero mackerel are vulnerable to overfishing and a range of other threats.
+However, like all marine species, it is vulnerable to overfishing and other threats due to coastal development and pollution.

 Overall, it is important to manage the fishing of cero mackerel sustainably and to protect their habitats to ensure their continued survival.